-This intraocular pressure (IOP) or commonly known as high eye pressure is one of the main causes of glaucoma.
+This is called intraocular pressure (IOP) or commonly known as high eye pressure and is one of the main causes of glaucoma.

 The damage to the optic nerve impairs vision, including loss of eyesight and even complete blindness.
 Each eye has only one eye nerve, so we need to keep it safe.

-There are, of course, other factors that can cause glaucoma, like genetics (if someone from the family has a history of the condition), migraines, high blood pressure and obesity.
+There are, of course, other factors that can cause glaucoma: Genetics (if someone from your family has a history of the condition), migraines, high blood pressure and obesity.

 Next, there are three most common types of Glaucoma:

-- Open-angle glaucoma is the most common type, with gradual vision loss and no symptoms
+- Open-angle glaucoma—the most common type, with gradual vision loss and no symptoms;

-- Closed-angle glaucoma is less common, but with quick pressure changes with several symptoms
+- Closed-angle glaucoma—less common, but with quick pressure changes and with several symptoms;

 As is the case in all diseases, if it’s diagnosed early, there is hope and it can be slowed down significantly.

-However, diagnosing glaucoma early is very difficult, as it usually shows symptoms in the late stages of the disease.
+However, diagnosing glaucoma early is very difficult, as it usually starts showing symptoms in later stages.

-Unfortunately, most people get checked up by an eye doctor when it’s too late, so their treatment is only focused on slowing down their total eye loss.
+Unfortunately, most people get an eye exam when it’s too late, so the majority of glaucoma treatment is only focused on slowing down the loss of vision.

 There are three types of treatment available today:

-Usually, ophthalmologists recommend combined treatment, since neither one by itself can provide wanted and needed relief.
+Usually, ophthalmologists recommend combined treatment, since neither one by itself can provide enough results.

-Recently, thousands and thousands of people have found their new hope in this increasingly popular natural remedy.
+Recently, thousands of people have found new hope in one increasingly popular natural remedy.

-The new hope: science on marijuana and glaucoma
+A new hope: The science on marijuana and glaucoma

-The research on marijuana and glaucoma began back in the 1970s when it was first noticed how cannabis administration decreases eye pressure by 25-30%.
+The research on marijuana and glaucoma began back in the 1970s when it was first noticed how compounds found in cannabis can decrease eye pressure by 25-30%.
 (2)

-This triggered the attention of the science community, so the US National Eye Institute immediately funded the 6-year research.
+This triggered further research from the scientific community, so the US National Eye Institute immediately funded 6-year research.

-Also, multiple studies over the years have found that THC, when applied directly to the eye shows positive outcome on dropping the IOP.
-In these cases, the eye pressure would start dropping after 30 minutes, reaching its maximum effect just after 60 minutes.
+Also, multiple studies over the years have found that THC is successful at dropping the IOP.
+In these cases, the eye pressure would start dropping after 30 minutes, reaching its maximum effect in approximately one hour.

-Up until just recently, science was unable to give us the answer to this question.
+Up until recently, science was not able to give us the answer to this question.

-With the discovery of endocannabinoid system (ECS) in the past few years, things have changed.
+With the discovery of the endocannabinoid system (ECS), things have changed.

-As it turns out, humans (actually all mammals) have a network of cellular receptors and activators that regulate different physiological processes and keeps the body balanced.
-Compounds from cannabis actually have the ability to replace our own endocannabinoids and sort of supplement this system.
+As it turns out, humans have a network of cellular receptors and activators that regulate different physiological processes in the body.

 Cannabinoids seem to protect the optic nerve from further damage.

-The effect of marijuana on IOP and blood pressure lasts for about 3-4 hours, so the patient would need to readminister a few times during the day.
+The only downside to this is that the effect of marijuana on IOP lasts for about 3-4 hours, after which the patient would need to re-administer.

 As it turns out, the best way to treat glaucoma is to keep the IOP constantly low.
 That means that marijuana should be taken constantly (or every 4 hours).

-Cannabinoids are chemical substances in marijuana, absorbed by receptors in the endocannabinoid system.
+Cannabinoids are active compounds in marijuana, absorbed by two groups of receptors in our endocannabinoid system.

-As it turns out, cannabidiol (CBD), tetrahydrocannabinol (THC), and cannabigerol (CBG) all have great potential to relieve IOP.
+As it turns out, tetrahydrocannabinol (THC), and cannabigerol (CBG) have great potential to relieve IOP.

-There was one important study conducted with glaucoma and non-glaucoma patients who were asked to either smoke the herb or ingest a THC extract orally.
+There was one important study conducted with glaucoma and non-glaucoma patients who were asked to either smoke cannabis or ingest a THC extract orally.
 (4)

 The results were mind-blowing:

-The large majority of patients had a 25% reduction in intraocular pressure.
+Majority of patients who received THC had a 25% reduction in intraocular pressure.

-To be precise, 65% of patients (both with and without glaucoma) who took a dose of THC found a significant drop in their eye pressure.
+To be precise, 65% of patients (both with and without glaucoma) who took a dose of THC experienced a significant drop in IPO.

 In that same research, the relation between THC dosage and IOP was also noticed.
-When the higher dose of the cannabinoid was given to the subjects, their eye pressure decreased more.
+When the higher dose of THC was given to the subjects, their eye pressure decreased more.